 A patch file is a Subversion unified diff file, which contains the information required to apply changes to a set of files.
 The patch may have been supplied by another developer so that you can see changes he has made and possibly commit them to the repository.
 Or it may have been generated internally by TortoiseSVN when comparing two folders.
-This happens when you compare a repository revision with your working copy folder, or if you compare two different repository paths.
+This happens when you compare a repository revision with your working copy folder, or if you compare two different repository revisions, or if you compare two different repository paths.